-Only development that reflects the distinctive and traditional character of Fleckney will be supported, unless it would be out of keeping with its surroundings.
+Development that reflects the distinctive and traditional character of Fleckney will be supported.
 Development must also:

-- Be in keeping with the scale, form and character of its surroundings; - 2.
+- 1. Be in keeping with the scale, form and character of its surroundings; - 2.
 Protect important features such as traditional walls, hedgerows and trees; - 3.
 Not significantly adversely affect the amenities of residents in the area, including daylight/sunlight, privacy, air quality, noise and light pollution; - 4.
 Have no significantly detrimental impact on the road network following the implementation of the proposal; and - 5.
-Have safe and suitable access.
+Have safe and suitable access. - 6.
+Innovative design will be supported where it promotes high levels of sustainability or helps to raise the standard of design more generally or contributes to the sense of place as long as it respects the form and layout of its surroundings.